John Leech (caricaturist): Character

 The earnestness and gravity of moral purpose which is so constant a note in the work of Hogarth is indeed far less characteristic of Leech, but there are touches of pathos and of tragedy in such of the Punch designs as the Poor Man's Friend (1845), and General Février turned Traitor (1855), and in The Queen of the Arena in the first volume of Once a Week, which are sufficient to prove that more solemn powers, for which his daily work afforded no scope, lay dormant in their artist.

 The purity and manliness of Leech's own character are impressed on his art.
 We find in it little of the exaggeration and grotesqueness, and none of the fierce political enthusiasm, of which the designs of James Gillray are so full.
 Compared with that of his great contemporary, George Cruikshank, his work is restricted both in compass of subject and in artistic dexterity.

 In popular culture

 Leech was played by Simon Callow in the 2017 film The Man Who Invented Christmas which depicts the 1843 writing and production of Dickens' A Christmas Carol.

 Death

-He died on the 29th October 1864 and was buried in Kensal Green Cemetery, close to his friend William Makepeace Thackeray (two graves to the left).
+Leech died at his home in London on 29 October 1864 and was buried in Kensal Green Cemetery.